Close up of a man's face for article on dermaplaning men.

 Rule #2

-You’ll need 2 forms of exfoliation.
+You’ll need two forms of exfoliation.
 One for the lower half of the face (beard area) and dermaplaning for the upper half of the face.
 Options for the lower half include: microdermabrasion, scrub, enzyme, and HydraFacial.

 Rule #3

 Don’t dermaplane into the abyss of a deep expression line.
-Go across for safety.
-So your blade is never parallel to the expression line.
+Go across for safety; so your blade is never parallel to the expression line.
 Your angle will be off when coming up the other side increasing the risk of injury.

-DermplanePro offers a course on dermplaning men.
+DermplanePro offers a course on dermaplaning men.
 Watch our demonstration video, get tips and techniques, and learn how to deal with facial hair and hairlines on the Norwood scale.
 You need to be DermaplanePro-certified to take this course, but you can easily add it to your cart if you are signing up for our main certification course as well.

 Happy dermaplaning